-The Island of Sorrow is an adventure for a party of 2-6 4th level characters.
-It involves a large amount of wilderness travel, and characters with wilderness-related skills and abilities will fare well.
+The Island of Sorrow is a Swords & Wizardry adventure for a party of 2-6 characters of levels 3-5.
+It involves a large amount of wilderness travel.
 Depending on how the party approaches the challenges put before them, there might be a more-than-average amount of combat or a bit of intrigue.